 The function block MX_CNMUL multiplies each matrix/vector element referenced by uAX by the value of the input alpha and the result is stored to the matrix/vector referenced by uBY.
-If HLD = on then nothing is computed.

 The output references yAX and yBY are always set to the corresponding input references uAX and uBY.
 The dimensions of the matrix/vector referenced by uBY are set to the dimensions of the matrix/vector referenced by uAX if they are different.
-The error flag E is set to on if: